 The federal government will:

-- Supervise those firms and verify that they continue to maintain the necessary security measures, properly check to ensure that no individuals were in possession of multiple accounts, and respond quickly and efficiently to account-holder requests to transfer an account to another provider
+- Supervise those firms and verify that they a) continue to maintain the necessary security measures, b) properly verify that no individuals are in possession of multiple accounts, and c) respond quickly and efficiently to account-holder requests to transfer an account to another provider

-- Set limits on fees and ensure that banks in charge of secure accounts don’t skim funds or otherwise defraud their customers
+- Set limits on fees and ensure that providers of secure accounts don’t skim funds or otherwise defraud their customers

 - Distribute the appropriate funds (per Chapter 17, these are the CTC, CDA, and the local- and state-government portions of the GST) to the proper accounts

-The federal government will also be responsible for setting up and supervising the clearinghouse I mentioned earlier.
-The banks will submit packets of biometric data to it as they register new accounts and update the biometrics on existing accounts.
+The federal government will also be responsible for supervising the clearinghouse I mentioned earlier.
+The secure identity providers (aka “banks”) will submit packets of biometric data to it as they register new accounts and update the biometrics on existing accounts.
 Each packet will then be compared automatically with the existing packets in the database, with duplicates or near-duplicates being flagged for investigation.

 This arrangement serves two purposes:

-- It allows the banks and the government to anonymously compare biometrics of new and existing accounts without revealing the account holders’ identities.
+- It allows the secure identity providers and the government to anonymously compare biometrics of new and existing accounts without revealing the account holders’ identities.

 - It lets our society maintain a necessary degree of separation between the account holders and their biometrics.